Set 11 | 501 - 550

 (N.) (दुराचार)

-Example: Juvenile delinquency is often linked to a lack of proper guidance.
+Sentence: Juvenile delinquency is often linked to a lack of proper guidance.

 A young person tending to commit crimes, especially minor ones